How Bread is Bad For Your Health

 Sweet potatoes and nuts contain just about the same calories and nutrients as two slices of bread.

 Sweet potatoes have more carbohydrates and sugars, but they also have about 31 grams of vitamin C per ¾-cup serving, compared with none in whole-wheat bread.

 In addition, because gluten can harm the lining of the intestines, it may prevent the body from absorbing other nutrients (45).

-The fiber from wheat can cause the body to eliminate vitamin D before it has a chance to use it (46).
-This can make you deficient in the vitamin even if you get enough exposure to sunlight.
+This can make you deficient in vitamin D even if you get enough exposure to sunlight.